 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years by elective deferrals of employee contribution.
+The plan permits participants to defer a portion of their salary until future years under one type of deferral: elective deferral (employee contribution).

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
+The plan is administered by, Envoy Plan Services.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
-For the year ended August 31, 2014, the District made \$0.00 in discretionary and/or matching employer contributions to the plan.
+For the year ended August 31, 2014, the District made \$0 in discretionary and/or matching employer contributions to the plan.

-NOTE 16: TERMINATION BENEFITS
+NOTE 17: TERMINATION BENEFITS